 Types and Methods of Virtual Reality Systems

-1. Simulation-Based Virtual Reality
+1. Simulation-Based System

-2. Avatar Image-Based Virtual Reality
+2. Avatar Image-Based System

 3. Projector-Based Virtual Reality

-4. Desktop-Based Virtual Reality
+4. Desktop-Based System

 5. Head-Mounted Display

-Some have maintained that augmented reality and mixed reality as specific forms or types of virtual reality because of the simplest reason that both involve providing users with an interactive computer-generated perceptual information and experience.
+Some have argued that augmented reality or AR and mixed reality or MR are specific forms or types of virtual reality systems because of the simplest reason that both involve providing users with interactive computer-generated perceptual information and experience.